Ambulance attendances

 3. Amphetamines (Any) = all amphetamines (e.g., amphetamine, methamphetamine).

-4. Amphetamines (Crystal) = crystal meth or ice.
+4. Amphetamines (Meth) = crystal meth or ice.
 This category is a subset of Amphetamines (Any).

 5. Analgesics = pain relief medications, such as aspirin or paracetamol, and other non-opioid analgesics.